Erendis42/GameOfLife/README.md

 Please do not to open random other files, also use your own presets only if you know what you are doing!

-For a much more sophisticated solution for calculating the next generation, see https://golly.sourceforge.io/
+A much more sophisticated solution for calculating the next generation can be found here: https://golly.sourceforge.io/